Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 Spring (April to June)

-This season is particularly appealing because the weather is pleasantly warm, typically ranging from 15°C to 30°C (59°F to 86°F).
+This season is particularly appealing because the weather is pleasantly warm, typically between 15°C and 30°C (59°F and 86°F).
 The blooming flowers and lush greenery create a picturesque backdrop, making it perfect for sightseeing.
-You can wander through the ancient city walls, explore the stunning Ulu Mosque, and enjoy the lively markets without the sweltering heat of summer.
+You can wander through the ancient city walls, explore the stunning Ulu Mosque, and enjoy the lively markets without the sweltering summer heat.

 Autumn (September to November)

 Another excellent time to visit, autumn offers similar temperate weather, making it comfortable for outdoor activities.
 The cultural activities often ramp up during this period, with local festivals and events celebrating traditional music, crafts, and cuisine.
-This is also a great time to savor the seasonal dishes that Diyarbakir is famous for.
+This is also a great time to savor the seasonal dishes for which Diyarbakir is famous.

 Summer (July to August)

 While summer can be quite hot, with temperatures often exceeding 35°C (95°F), it can still be an excellent time to experience the city if you enjoy a vibrant atmosphere.
 Many locals take to the parks and public spaces during the cooler evenings, and you’ll have the chance to see Diyarbakir in its lively, youthful light.
-Just be sure to stay hydrated and plan outdoor activities for the cooler parts of the day!
+Please stay hydrated and plan outdoor activities for the cooler parts of the day.

 Winter (December to March)